Skip to content

 • Most properties are in older buildings with varied renovation standards

-• Strong demand means good units go fast; be ready to move quickly
+• Strong demand means good units go quickly; be ready to move fast

 Where Exactly Is the Town Centre for Rental Purposes?

-When locals say "town centre" for rentals, they broadly mean the area encompassing Main Street and the streets running parallel and perpendicular to it, Casemates Square and the immediate surrounding streets, the market area, and the lower old town up towards Engineer Lane and Parliament Lane.
+When locals say "town centre" for rentals, they broadly mean the area covering Main Street and the streets running parallel and perpendicular to it, Casemates Square and the immediately surrounding streets, the market area, and the lower old town up towards Engineer Lane and Parliament Lane.

-This is the beating heart of Gibraltar, where you are a short walk from every major shop, the post office, government offices, restaurants, bars, and the cable car station.
+This is the beating heart of Gibraltar, within a short walk of every major shop, the post office, government offices, restaurants, and bars.
 For anyone who wants to live in Gibraltar without needing a car for daily life, this is the area.
+One note for 2026: the Gibraltar cable car is currently closed for a full reconstruction project, with reopening expected around 2027.
+Getting up to the Upper Rock from here means a taxi tour or one of the walking routes rather than the cable car for the time being.

 What Types of Properties Are Available?